 Flipkart is another large e-commerce site.
 In 2015 the company ceased supporting Flipkart's mobile site and focused on a native app.
 Then the company decided to change the strategy and rolled out Flipkart Lite.
 As a result, it increased conversion by 70%, re-engagement by 40% and tripled the time users spend on the web app.

 The PWA of this dating service was built using React and Redux.
 It is 90% smaller than its native app.
 As a result, the PWA loads in 4.69 seconds, while the native app loads in 11.91 seconds.
 Take a look at our guide to developing an app like Tinder.

 Progressive web app development: what is under the hood

 Previous examples have shown us the benefits of developing PWA, so let's move directly to building progressive web apps.
-First, we check the core elements that are used to create a PWA site.
+First, we check the core elements that are used in web development to build a PWA.

 Responsive web design is an important part of creating a powerful PWA.
 Find out the main steps of creating a responsive design